-1 Overall, LPDL's FTE count has increased by only 1 FTE from 2019 Board Approved to 2025 Test
+1 Overall, LPDL's FTE count has increased by only 1 FTE from 2019 Board Approved to 2025 Test staff moving to other LDC's and promotions from technical positions to management positions.

 2 Year.
-The 2019 Board Approved employee count was 22 versus the proposed 2025 Test Year at
+The 2019 Board Approved employee count was 22 versus the proposed 2025 Test Year at currently recruiting one linesman and one Engineering Technologist to be filled throughout the

 3 23.
-Through the last five years, several movements have occurred due to retirements, technical currently recruiting one linesman and one Engineering Technologist to be filled throughout the
+Through the last five years, several movements have occurred due to retirements, technical